runningman84/chef-monitor/README.md

 Usage
 =====

-Example: To monitor the Redis service running on a Chef node, include "recipe[monitor::redis]" in its run list.
+Example: To monitor a Chef node, include "recipe[monitor::default]" in its run list.

+Please create application specific checks within your application cookbooks.
+This cookbook only contains base checks.